 Forex stop out level – what does it mean?

-margin to leverage larger trading positions, it can have various effects.
+When people use margin to leverage larger trading positions, it can have various effects.
 Namely, it can:

-- Increase payouts received from larger positions
+• Increase payouts received from larger positions

-- Reach the “maintenance margin” level where opening new positions is not possible
+• Reach the “maintenance margin” level where opening new positions is not possible

-- Go below the maintenance margin – a margin call level
+• Go below the maintenance margin – a margin call level

-- Go below the margin call level – FX stop out level
+• Go below the margin call level – FX stop out level

 Since we have already covered the part where margin and leverage increase the position size and payouts, We won’t mention that in this guide.
 Instead, let’s see what happens when the margin level goes below 100% because that is where the stop out level occurs.

 In order to better understand Stop Out meaning in Forex, let's first explore why brokers use them.
 What happens when margin level hits zero?
 When free margin is used up, brokers start closing active positions to avoid trading account balances from going negative.
 But how can trading balance go negative?
-The answer is simple, when trading CFDs, traders use leverage, in other words they increase their purchasing power by borrowed money from their broker.
+The answer is simple, when trading CFDs, traders use leverage, in other words they increase their purchasing power by borrowing money from their broker.
 When traders open highly leveraged orders in sharply moving markets, there is a possibility of losing more money than what's on the trading balance.
-If your balance becomes negative, it means that you own money to the broker.
+If your balance becomes negative, it means that you owe money to the broker.
 To prevent account balance from going negative, most brokers offer negative balance protection, which enables brokers to partially close orders when the trade goes against a highly leveraged position.
-When a broker takes responsibility that your funds will never go negative, even if the unlikely event happens, due to market conditions or software problem, the broker will turn your negative balance back to zero.
+When a broker takes responsibility that your funds will never go negative, even if the unlikely event happens, due to market conditions or software problems, the broker will turn your negative balance back to zero.

 When margin level goes below 100%